Distributionally Robust Joint Chance-Constrained Optimization for Networked Microgrids Considering Contingencies and Renewable Uncertainty: DR-JCC framework with the optimized individual violation rates

 This method can be readily transferable from one problem to another, as only two parts of the algorithm are problem-dependent, the initial values of the first generation (i.e., the initial guess of individual violation rates) and fitness function (i.e., the objective function).
 Moreover, one can adjust the convergence ratio (\ref{termination_1}) of the algorithm to decide the trade-off between the fidelity of the optimum approximation and the computation time.
-However, if the problem has a very small joint violation rate divided by many chance constraints, the population of the first generation (i.e., initial guess) could result in infeasible solutions.
-Thus, the successful evolution process would require a large population and significant computation efforts.
+However, if a problem has a very small joint violation rate divided by a great number of chance constraints, some of the initial guesses for the optimized violation rates could result in infeasible solutions.
+A successful evolution process would require a large population and significant computation efforts.